AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: Related Work

 \textbf{Batch normalization and domain adaptation.} Some works have focused on the role of batch normalization~\cite{ioffe2015batch} (BN) layers in adapting to new domains, proposing adaptive BN ~\cite{li2016revisiting} and domain-specific BN~\cite{chang2019domain}.
-Recent works propose test-time updates to BN parameters as a means of overcoming covariate shift without source data~\cite{nado2020evaluating,wang2021tent} -- Nado~\etal proposes re-estimating BN normalization parameters on test data, whereas Wang~\etal propose TENT, which additionally updates BN channel-wise affine parameters over test/target data to minimize predictive entropy.
-Motivated by the success of these works in source-free adaptation and recent findings on the large expressive power of BN layers~\cite{frankle2021training}, we also constrain optimization to the network's batch-norm parameters during training. \textbf{Predictive consistency.} Predictive consistency under image transformations has been successfully applied as a regularizer in supervised learning~\cite{cubuk2020randaugment}, self-supervised learning~\cite{chen2020simple,he2020momentum,xie2020propagate}, semi-supervised learning~\cite{sajjadi2016regularization,berthelot2019mixmatch,xie2020unsupervised,sohn2020fixmatch}, and unsupervised DA~\cite{li2020rethinking,wei2021theoretical}.
-Unlike prior work which \emph{optimizes} for consistent predictions across augmentations, we propose \emph{measuring} the model's pixel-level predictive consistency across diverse views of each target image to detect reliable (and unreliable) predictions on which to self-train.
-Closer to our work is Bahat~\etal~\cite{bahat2019natural}, which also uses inconsistency under image transformations, but focuses on identifying natural and adversarial errors in classification models whereas we focus on source-free UDA for semantic segmentation.
+Recent works propose test-time updates to BN parameters as a means of overcoming covariate shift without source data~\cite{nado2020evaluating,wang2021tent} -- Nado~\etal propose re-estimating BN normalization parameters on test data, whereas Wang~\etal propose TENT, which additionally updates BN channel-wise affine parameters over test/target data to minimize predictive entropy.
+Motivated by the success of these works in source-free adaptation and recent findings on the large expressive power of BN layers~\cite{frankle2021training}, we also constrain optimization to the network's batch-norm parameters during training.

+\textbf{Predictive consistency.} Predictive consistency under image transformations has been successfully applied as a regularizer in supervised learning~\cite{cubuk2020randaugment}, self-supervised learning~\cite{chen2020simple,he2020momentum,xie2020propagate}, semi-supervised learning~\cite{sajjadi2016regularization,berthelot2019mixmatch,xie2020unsupervised,sohn2020fixmatch}, and unsupervised DA~\cite{li2020rethinking,wei2021theoretical,araslanov2021self}.
+Unlike prior work which \emph{optimizes} for consistent predictions across augmentations, we propose \emph{measuring} the model's pixel-level predictive consistency across diverse views of each target image to detect reliable predictions on which to self-train.
+Some prior work has considered such a measure for classification models: for error detection~\cite{bahat2019natural}, and standard UDA~\cite{prabhu2020sentry}, whereas we focus on source-free UDA for semantic segmentation.

 {\mathcal{X}} {\mathbf{x}} {\imgInput_{\target}} {\tilde{\imgInput}_{\target}} {\mathcal{Y}} {\hat{\outputLbl}} {\mathbf{p}}

 {\tilde{V}}